dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/data_sets.md

 For loading the datasets from this library we use below two functions.

-1. __ai.load_data(filename):__ It takes filename as input and loads that particular datset into your notebook and return a pandas dataframe.
+1. __ai.load_data(filename):__ It takes a filename as input and loads that particular dataset into your notebook and return a pandas data frame.
 2. __ai.load_data_details(filename):__ This function loads the dataset details and print  information.
-This function takes filename as input.
-The information retrieved helps user to understand the dataset and significance of those columns in dataset.
+This function takes a filename as input.
+The information retrieved helps the user to understand the dataset and the significance of those columns in the dataset.

-List of datasets available in AI Starter are provided below.
+A list of datasets available in AI Starter is provided below.

-Example note on how to use this functions is placed under “Examples” folder in git repository.
+An example note on how to use these functions is placed under the “Examples” folder in the git repository.

 #### Available Datasets

-Below datasets are availabe in DXC Industrialized AI Starter library.
+Below datasets are available in the DXC Industrialized AI Starter library.

 |Dataset Name | Filename to load|
 |------------- |----------------|